-Coyote 736 was a healthy, young male that we trapped and collared on the southwest side of Chicago on June 2, 2013.
+Coyote 736 was a healthy, young male that was trapped and collared on the southwest side of Chicago on June 2, 2013.
 His tail had a unique deformity — short, with a twist that resembled a pug's tail, so beginning his nickname of "Pug" (although we don't normally name coyotes, sometimes nicknames help our researchers communicate with the media when referring to animals).
 We were very excited to learn from this animal given his location.
 Pug traversed some of the most urban, rugged streets of Chicago and didn't seem to draw any attention anywhere.

 Coyote 571 was a coyote who beat the odds, every time.
 She was captured first in December 2011, not yet a year old.
 She was fitted with a standard radio-collar and given her young status and healthy appearance, we stood back to see what her story would be.
 571 turned out to be an amazing suburban animal.
 Although she did not navigate downtown Chicago streets, the Hoffman Estates/Schaumburg suburbs can often be an equally challenging network of traffic patterns (for human or animal).